anon102938475604-coder/Enhancing-Arabic-Dialect-Translation-of-Small-LLMs-through-RL/README.md

 - All scripts use deterministic seeds (SEED=42) for reproducibility
 - SFT scripts automatically handle special token addition and embedding resizing
 - RL training requires significant GPU memory (recommended: 3x A100 80GB)
-- Zero-shot evaluation is the fastest method and requires minimal resources (1 GPU)
+- Pretrained evaluation is the fastest method and requires minimal resources (1 GPU)
 - SFT provides a good balance between performance and training time (2 GPUs recommended)
 - RL training is the most resource-intensive but can achieve best results (3+ GPUs required)
 - The RL framework (VERL) uses Ray for distributed training coordination